ytvv/podfilter/readme.txt

 *Displays rare barb helms.
 Displays eth/white 0,2,and 3 sockets.
 Will display if helm is eth or not.
 Hides magical.
 *Displays Greater Talons magical and rare.
 Hides white.
 *Displays Runic Talons magical and rare.
 Hides white.
-*Displays ELT pally shields with res>28 with 0,3,and 4 socket exlcudes ETH.
+*Displays ELT pally shields (eth/noneth) with res>28 with 0,3,and 4 socket.
 Hides rares and magical.
 *Displays Matriarchal Bow with >1 +bow & cross bow skills with 0,or 4 sockets.
 Hides rares and magical.
 *Displays Grand Matron Bow with >1 +bow and cross bow skills with 0, or 4 sockets.
 Hides rares and magical.
 *Displays all staffs excluding the staffs that cannot roll 4 sockets & with only >1 to ES.
 Shows 0 or 4 socket eth/white.
 Hides all rares and blues.